Action Types¶

 lang_exec |

-ask | Execute code via language runtimes (python, node) |
+context | Execute code via language runtimes or shell-sourced scripts (python, node, source) |

 process_signal |